A Y A N A C O N T R E R A S

 2012-January 2017, Executive Producer, “Barber Shop Show”, Vocalo, 91.1fm and WBEZ (Chicago Public Media)

 From 2012 through 2017 I also produced The Barber Shop Show.
 The Barber Shop Show was a Public Affairs/Culture program hosted by Richard Steele that aired live from a Barber Shop in Chicago’s North Lawndale neighborhood (on the city’s West Side).
-The Barber Shop Show aired on Vocalo, and also aired on WBEZ.
+The Barber Shop Show aired live on Vocalo, with a weekly rebroadcast on WBEZ.

 2015 AIR New Voices Scholar, Association of Independents in Radio